Dhairya1732/To-do-list-app/README.md

-# focuslist
+# Focuslist

 A new Flutter project.
+It is a simple To do list app that I made to practice flutter.
+It is a simple app that allows you to add and delete tasks.
+It can also fetch random quotes from an API and display them.

 ## Getting Started